tom-seddon/b2/doc/Debug-version.md

 Unless otherwise specified, the HTTP server assumes the request body's `Content-Type` is `application/octet-stream`.
-And unless otherwise specified, the response is an HTTP status code with no content.
+And unless otherwise specified, the response is an HTTP status code, with no content in the success case, and a text error message in any failure case.

-Generally this will be one of `200 OK` (success), `400 Bad Request` or `404 Not Found` (invalid request), or `503 Service Unavailable` (request was valid but couldn't be fulfilled).
+Generally the status code will be one of `200 OK` (success - no content), `400 Bad Request` or `404 Not Found` (invalid request), or `503 Service Unavailable` (request was valid but couldn't be fulfilled).

 ### `launch?path=PATH`